Breaking the silence:

 Moreover, following the concerns of many UK Christian activists and charities that “spiritual abuse of LGBTQ+ people is a ‘ticking time bomb’ for churches in the UK,” 400 church leaders from different UK Christian denominations took part in a discussion on the issue in October 2020.
 The discussion acknowledged the influential role of the church and the guilt it should feel for sometimes inflicting spiritual abuse of LGBTQ+ Christians or failing to properly address it.

 Alongside these statements made by individual religious communities, a joint statement signed by UK faith leaders in May 2020 as part of the campaign entitled #FaithsAgainstDomesticAbuse represented a significant and unified voice against abuse.
 Leaders from Muslim, Jewish, Christian, Hindu, and Sikh communities in the UK noted that due to COVID-19, all forms of abuse had become more widespread.
 Moreover, they stated that while at their best, faith communities “nurture healthy relationships and strengthen society,” reports of abuse (including spiritual) from within faith communities do exist and must not be ignored.
-This united acknowledgement of and stance against abuse is a strong and positive force which hopefully will continue to translate into effective help to victims of abuse.
+This united acknowledgement of and stance against abuse is a strong and positive force that hopefully will continue to translate into effective help to victims of abuse.

 What does the future hold?

-It is evident that progress is being made and that awareness must continue to be raised within religious communities in order to better protect victims and prevent future cases of abuse occurring.
+It is evident that progress is being made and that awareness must continue to be raised within religious communities in order to better protect victims and prevent future cases of abuse from occurring.
 However, British evangelical Christian and LGBTQ+ activist Jayne Ozanne suggests that this acknowledgement needs to also be extended beyond just faith communities and that spiritual abuse needs to be officially recognised by the UK government as another form of abuse alongside “physical, sexual, emotional and neglect.”
 Moreover, the joint statement signed by UK faith leaders stressed the need for the UK government to provide more funding for all domestic abuse services.
 Therefore, perhaps further collaboration between faith communities and the government would be the best way for not only the UK, but also other European countries, to most efficiently tackle spiritual abuse within religious communities.

 Interested in similar topics?
 Go to our Dashboard and get free updates.